sd-godaddy/log-wizzard/README.md

 # Some thoughts

-Probably thanks to the approach of just listening on the file containing the logs this solution might have potential to be more universal, IDE agnostic.
+Probably thanks to the approach of just listening on the file containing the logs this solution might have potential to be more universal - makes it IDE agnostic.

 And since it is just forcused on finding and formatting json lines of the file it might also work for other tech stack - not only for Java.